mongodb/specifications/source/ocsp-support/ocsp-support.rst

-Alternatively, if it’s known that a driver’s TLS library does not support stapling or if stapling support can be toggled off, then any **non-mongod server** that has a valid an OCSP-only certificate will work, including the example shown in the “Optional test to ensure that the driver’s TLS library supports OCSP stapling.”
+Alternatively, if it’s known that a driver’s TLS library does not support stapling or if stapling support can be toggled off, then any **non-mongod server** that has a valid an OCSP-only certificate will work, including the example shown in the "Optional test to ensure that the driver’s TLS library supports OCSP stapling."

 Clear the OS/user/application OCSP cache, if one exists and the TLS library makes use of it.